anoduck/hinode-testsite/README.md

 created, and then we decided to host it on Netlify, because it was the easiest thing to do.
 This way, if one of our modules runs into trouble, we have a publicly available site to share anything we need on.

-## Want to use it?
+## Want to use this site for your modules?

-Want to test your module out on our site?
 Simply perform a pull request, and we will push it to our netlify instance.

-## Branch information

-Details on branches are as follows:

-- Main = Unstable
-- Stable = Release
-- Develop = Develop

 ## Prerequisites